hellas-ai/protoproto/README.md

 ## Crates here

+- [hellas-morpheus](./hellas-morpheus) is the consensus implementation
+- [morpheus-viz](./morpheus-viz) is the interactive explainer & debugger for morpheus
 - [hellas-protocol](./hellas-protocol) is the data types / state machines implementing the protocol
 - [native-node](./native-node) is the real node
 - [web-node](./web-node) puts the node in a browser